Stuffed artichoke bottoms in Lemon, Garlic, and saffron

 These were so delicious that my mouth continued to want more, long after my tummy was very full.

-Another option is to use fresh whole artichokes, steaming them until tender and then removing the leaves and the choke.
-Personally, although I love eating whole steamed artichokes, this is not my favorite way to make this dish.
-It’s a lot of unnecessary work, and then you have a giant pile of leaves which are too much to eat but too good to throw out.
+The tastiest option is to use fresh whole artichokes, steaming them until tender and then removing the leaves and the choke.
+It’s a fine way to go if you’ve got the time.
+It will leave you with a giant pile of steamed artichoke leaves which are too good to throw out.
 If you do decide to go this route, you could put on a movie, pull up a chair, and use a spoon to scrape the flesh off each leaf.
-You’ll have the makings of a fabulous artichoke soup.
+You can mix it in with the stuffing mixture, which will be fabulous.
+Or, you’ll have the makings of a fabulous artichoke soup.

 Stuffed artichoke bottoms are a great dish for Passover (not the version with ground beef substitute—it’s kosher but not pesadik) or for any time.
 This week I’m making them as part of my menu for Parasha Acharei.
-The quinoa pilaf that joined them on the plate was the perfect side.
+The quinoa pilaf that will join them on the plate will be a perfect side.
 (Check the menu for that parasha to see how to make the pilaf.)
 I also served them with some roasted asparagus because I had some in the fridge.
 Any vegetable would work here.

 All in all, I promise you a fabulous meal.

-The last time I made these there were only two of us, so I divided the meat mixture in half before adding the walnuts and mango to one half, and then froze the other half to make meatballs at some time in the future.
-It was just the right amount of stuffing for one bag of frozen artichoke bottoms.
-There were was still enough of these beauties for us to have two dinners out of it, which was wonderful because I wanted more.
+This will give you quite a lot of stuffing.
+I divided the meat mixture in half and froze the rest of it to make meatballs at some time in the future.
+It was just the right amount of stuffing for two bags of frozen artichoke bottoms.

 Ingredients: